cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 * A 3, 2, 2 reversal can be very powerful because they were willing to pay up and sell down

-* Trading the gaps, stay on the 15, 30, 60 timeframes but also pay attention to higher timeframes but don't go into the vortext of lower timeframes
+* Trading the gaps, stay on the 15, 30, 60 timeframes but also pay attention to higher timeframes but don't go into the vortex of lower timeframes

 * Compound 3 - Would have been an outside bar on a separate timeframe